google/earthengine-community/tutorials/beginners-cookbook/index.md

 Map.addLayer(circle, {color: 'orange'}, 'Circle');
 ```

-Using the bounds function, we can find the rectangle that emcompasses the southernmost, westernmost, easternmost, and northernmost points of the geometry, which extract from the countyConnectDiss feature.
+Using the bounds function, we can find the rectangle that emcompasses the southernmost, westernmost, easternmost, and northernmost points of the geometry.
 ```javascript
 // Find the rectangle that emcompasses the southernmost, westernmost,
 // easternmost, and northernmost points of the geometry.